woXrooX/spotlight/README.md

 # Spotlight
-*Tool for monitoring all kinds of I/Os in Unix-like operating systems.*
+*Tool for monitoring all kinds of I/Os in Unix-like operating systems.
+(I/O Sniffer)*